confluentinc/cp-helm-charts/README.md

 $ kubectl get pods
 ```

 2. Choose a running Kafka pod and connect to it.
 You may need to wait for the Kafka cluster to finish starting up.
-Substitute `my-confluent-oss` with whatever you named your release.

 ```sh
 $ kubectl exec -c cp-kafka-broker -it my-confluent-oss-cp-kafka-0 -- /bin/bash /usr/bin/kafka-console-producer --broker-list localhost:9092 --topic test